briebug/ngrx-auto-entity/projects/ngrx-auto-entity/README.md

 - [x] Filtering of entities effects handle
 - [x] Custom transformation of data to and from the server (i.e. ISO date to Date())
 - [x] Optional data loading it not already present, with max age
-- [ ] Normalization of API with NgRx 8 functional/factory function architecture
+- [x] Normalization of API with NgRx 8 functional/factory function architecture
+- [ ] Dynamic generate-only-on-use design
 - [ ] Extended effects for loading indicator display, toasts or snackbars, etc.
 - [ ] Filtering of entities meta reducer handles
 - [ ] Pre-fabricated, ready-to-go, reusable entity services